 If there are obvious, but not major problems:

 - Keys that don't play are often a result of a broken pin and can be repaired quite inexpensively.

 - Keys with missing ivories are a little harder to deal with, but all new ivories can often be replaced with plastic shiny or matte finish keys for under $200.00.

 - Try the San Jose State University Music Department for a repair technician.
-We use Glanzer Piano Service 408.286.0770 who also does all of our piano tuning and repair. closer to Santa Cruz, we are also using Russell Brown for tuning and repair.
+We use Roberts' Piano Service for all of our piano tuning and repair. closer to Santa Cruz, we are also using Russell Brown for tuning and repair.
 (831) 345-6500.
 Please let these fine technicians know we referred you!

 - Keys that are chipped on the edges can be sanded by hand very easily to form a nice straight end to the key.